 - Enrolling in Medicare Part D

-- Special Election Periods (SEPs) for Parts C & D
+- Special Enrollment Periods (SEPs) for Parts C & D

 As enrollment in an MA plan is limited to certain periods, disenrollment is also limited to certain periods: